 Pillows, bedroom pouffes, ottomans, even storage boxes can double up as low or floor seating, suggests Minnie.
 Your window ledge could be of some use as well.
 If you have a low perch, place a few cushions on it for a cosy seat.

-If your table is set for a sit-down dinner, added guests means more table settings and seating.
+If your table is set for a sit-down dinner, added guests means more table settings and seating, requiring some flexibility in your house design.
 “Invest in a dining table with an extension system to accommodate a greater number of guests,” Minnie recommends.
 In case you don’t have one, bring out that bedroom desk and place the two tables diagonally to accommodate last minute surprises.